 The good news is that you have many options to earn extra cash from your unwanted furniture.

-But, you first you need to learn what it takes to sell used furniture for money.
+But first, you need to learn what it takes to sell used furniture for money.

 Used furniture is frequently oversized, heavy, and difficult to transport.
 However, when done right, selling used furniture can free up space in your house and make you a profit!

 Below are some of the best ways to get rid of your furniture quickly and for good money.

 When thinking about pricing your furniture, consider its characteristics: age, brand, and of course, your time of sale.
 Also, feel any stains, scratches, tears, or dents, just as you should make a note of a well-maintained or mint-condition item.

 The easiest way to come up with a price is to slash 20% from the price you bought it for since furniture is very much like any other depreciable asset.

 For example, if you paid $600 for a cabinet that was still in good shape, with no scrapes and all of its shelves intact, you’d sell it for $480.

 Today, there are many options for selling furniture online, but some sites stand out above the rest.
 Here are your five fantastic places to sell used furniture if you need to sell quickly:

 |Marketplace||Listing Fee||Sales Commission|